College of Social Sciences and Public Policy

 - Master of Public Administration (MPA) and Master of Social Work (MSW)

 - Master of Arts/Science (MA/MS) in International Affairs and Master of Science in Planning (MSP)

 Graduate certificates are offered in the following disciplines:

 - Florida City and County Management

 - Public Financial Management

-The College’s minimum requirements for master’s degrees are the same as the University’s (see the “Graduate Degree Requirements” chapter of this Graduate Bulletin).
+The College's minimum requirements for master's degrees are the same as the University's (see the "Graduate Degree Requirements" chapter of this Graduate Bulletin).
 However, individual departments may set requirements that exceed the University minimal requirements.
-Some programs require a master’s thesis of all candidates, others do not.
-Entry to joint-degree programs normally requires formal admission to both programs before registration for either.
+Entry to joint graduate pathway requires formal admission to both programs before registration for either.
 Refer to the individual program or department entries in this Graduate Bulletin for details.

 There are no college-wide requirements for graduate certificates.
 Each certificate has its own regulations.
 For details, see the relevant entry in this Graduate Bulletin: Reubin O'D. Askew School of Public Administration and Policy.